 ABT’s Board of Directors and Executive Committee operate with input from Christian Aid Ministries, and the ABT Advisory Council.
 Ethnos360 and other Bible translation ministries provide occasional consultation and some necessary training.

 Keep reading to learn more about ABT's operation, or read this post on our blog to understand ABT's relationship to the Church.

-ABT does not provide all the training necessary for Bible translators or community development coordinators.
+ABT does not provide all the training necessary for Bible translators or community development facilitators.
 Much of team members’ training is provided by other organizations who specialize in various aspects of training needed.
 These organizations include the following: